 7. Use rails and shelves as a simple, streamlined walk-in closet

 You'll probably recognise this look from the IKEA storage systems that use rails and shelves and can be customized.
 Many other furniture retailers now make similar systems that can be installed in a variety of ways in even very small spaces, including in corners.
-To keep an open shelving unit neat at all times you'll want to invest in baskets and boxes, as even neatly folded clothes will not stay in place for very long.
+To keep an open shelving unit neat at all times you'll want to invest in storage baskets and boxes, as even neatly folded clothes will not stay in place for very long.

 8. Combine freestanding storage units to create a walk-in closet area

 Don't want to faff about with rails and screws?
 We hear you.
 If you're on a very tight budget, have a small space, and want the look of a walk-in closet, you may need to improvise a bit with freestanding storage units.
-For example, combine a ladder storage unit with an open shelving unit, or group together a chest of drawers and a portable clothing rail.
+For example, combine ladder storage with an open shelving unit, or group together a chest of drawers and a portable clothing rail.

 9. Create a small dressing room by adding a dressing table